-The Stanley's Conjecture \cite{S} says that $\sdepth\ I\geq \depth\ I$.
+Stanley's Conjecture \cite{S} says that $\sdepth\ I\geq \depth\ I$.
 This would be a nice connection between a combinatorial invariant and a homological one.
-The Stanley's Conjecture holds for arbitrary squarefree monomial ideals if $n\leq 5$ by \cite{P} (see especially the arXiv version), or for intersections of three monomial prime ideals by \cite{AP}.
+The Stanley's Conjecture holds for arbitrary squarefree monomial ideals if $n\leq 5$ by \cite{P} (see especially the arXiv version), and for intersections of three monomial prime ideals by \cite{AP}.
 In the non squarefree monomial ideals a useful inequality is $\sdepth I\leq \sdepth \sqrt{I}$ (see \cite[Theorem 2.1]{Is}).
-In this paper we study only the case of squarefree monomial ideals $I$.
+In this paper we study only the case of squarefree monomial ideals.

-We extend the so called "special Stanley decompositions" of \cite{AP} (see Theorem \ref{sdepth}).
-This tool is very important because it gives lower bounds of $\sdepth_S I$ in terms of $\sdepth$ of some ideals in less variables for which we may apply induction hypothesis.
-More precisely, we use it to find "good" lower bounds of $\sdepth(I)$ when either $I$ is an intersection of four monomial prime ideals of $S$, or if $I$ is an intersection of monomial prime ideals $(P_i)_{i\in [s]}$ of $S$ such that $P_i\not\subset \Sigma_{1=j\not =i}^s P_j$ for all $i\in [s]$, which shows that the Stanley's Conjecture holds in these cases (see Theorems \ref{s}, \ref{main}).
-We introduce the so called the big size $t(I)$ of $I$ (usually bigger then the size of $I$ given in \cite{L}) and use it to find depth formulas.
+We will extend the so called "special Stanley decompositions" of \cite{AP} (see Theorem \ref{sdepth}).
+This tool is very important because it gives lower bounds of $\sdepth_S I$ in terms of $\sdepth$ of some ideals in less variables for which we may apply mathematical induction.
+More precisely, we use it to find ``good" lower bounds of $\sdepth(I)$.

+Let $I=\cap_{i=1}^s P_i$ be a reduced intersection of monomial prime ideals of $S$ such that $P_i\not \subset \sum_{1=j\not =i}^s P_j$ for all $i\in [s]$.
+Then as shows our Theorems \ref{-s} and \ref{s}.
+On the other hand, we show that if $I$ is an intersection of four monomial prime ideals then again Stanley's Conjecture holds (see Theorem \ref{main}).

+We introduce the so called the big size $t(I)$ of $I$ (usually bigger than the size of $I$ given in \cite{L}) and use it to find depth formulas.
 If $t(I)=1$ then $\depth I=2$ and the Stanley's Conjecture holds (see Corollary \ref{t1}).
-If $t(I)=2$ then we describe the possible values of $\depth I$ (see Lemmas \ref{good}, \ref{bad}) but we cannot show always that the Stanley's Conjecture holds.
-The problem is hinted by Example \ref{hin} and the Remark \ref{r1}.
+If $t(I)=2$ then we describe the possible values of $\depth I$ (see Lemmas \ref{good}, \ref{bad}) although we cannot show always that the Stanley's Conjecture holds.
+The obstruction is hinted by Example \ref{hin} and Remark \ref{r1}.

 0.5 cm